brandorn/brandorn.com/_posts/fragments/2017-08-31-thinking-as-feeling.md

   <cite>Wendell Berry, <i>Standing By Words</i></cite>
 </blockquote>

-Berry argues that thought begins in feeling and depends on it, that we cannot think without feeling.
-Of course, feeling can inhibit thinking when we concede our reason to our emotion.
-We can err in either direction: thinking without feeling, feeling without thinking.
-One is the error of the philosopher, the other the error of the mob.
-What becomes clear is that the only path toward trustworthy judgment – toward *sense* – is the right interdependence of the two.
+Berry argues that thought begins and ends in feeling and depends on it, that we cannot think without feeling.
+Of course, feeling can inhibit thinking when we concede our reason to emotion.
+We can err in either direction: feeling without thinking, thinking without feeling.
+One is the error of the angry mob, the other the error of the solitary philosopher.
+What becomes clear is that the only path toward trustworthy judgment – toward *sense* – is the right interdependence of the heart and the mind.
 As James Agee has written, “The mind and the spirit are constantly formed by, and as constantly form, the senses, and we misuse or neglect the senses only at grave peril to every possibility of wisdom and wellbeing.”

-“The Griffin” by Joanne Diaz meditates on this reciprocal formation:
+Joanne Diaz’ poem “The Griffin” meditates on this reciprocal formation:

 <blockquote class="poem">
   <p class="title">The Griffin</p>
+  <p class="poet"> by Joanne Diaz</p>
   <p>
     For George Herbert, thinking meant feeling; <br>
     &nbsp; &nbsp; &nbsp; &nbsp; a sermon on the complexities of predestination <br>